Highly Automated and Autonomous Driving: Facts, State of Technology and Legislation

 Groesch Automotive Safety Consulting

 For more then 44 years, Dr. Lothar Grösch has been working in vehicle safety, both passive (crash sensing and electronics, occupant protection) and active safety (surround sensors, accident avoidance).
 First of all working for 18 years for one of the leading OEMs in vehicle safety, another 16 years followed in automotive safety sensors and electronics at one of the major automotive suppliers.
-Working as a Product Director for Automotive Safety Systems in the US from 2000 through 2009, he is particularly familiar w/ the specific requirements of the US market, legislation and product liability.
-Since 2009, Dr. Groesch has been doing consulting business under the name Automotive Safety Consulting w/ focus on driver assistance, accident avoidance and autonomous driving.
+Working as a Product Director for Automotive Safety Systems in the US from 2000 through 2009, he is particularly familiar with the specific requirements of the US market, legislation and product liability.
+Since 2009, Dr. Groesch has been doing consulting business under the name Automotive Safety Consulting with focus on driver assistance, accident avoidance and autonomous driving.
 Last but not least, he is teaching automotive safety at several universities and has conducted numerous in-house seminars about automotive safety.

 no dates available